abhiam1/Add-Client-Microservices-Log-Summary-Tests/README.md

 3) v1.0 release is available in releases field at path below - which contains both zip and tar.gz Source of the repository https://github.com/abhiam1/Add-Client-Microservices-Log-Summary-Tests/releases

-4) The main Requirements QA case study document is available for quick reference
+4) The main Requirements QA case study document is available for quick reference within the repository as  -
+    ( Requirements_microservice_logs_case_study.pdf )

 5) Java class Test file ( Log_Summary_Extract_tests.java ) has been written using various functions and methods like - Try/catch ,
     Buffered reader , while / if loop , String Search , String Tokenizer class , for loop , String Parsing  etc